Paranormal Activity: The Marked Ones: Plot

-Jesse gradually becomes dark, suicidal, and violent, which disturbs Hector and Marisol, who meet Arturo, Oscar's criminal brother.
-Arturo tells them that Oscar was in contact with Ali Rey, who had researched demons after her father Daniel and step-mother Kristi were killed and half-brother kidnapped by a possessed Katie.
-Ali tells them that Jesse has been "marked" by a worldwide coven of witches called "The Midwives", who have been brainwashing women to give up their firstborn sons to create an army of possessed young men.
-Ali gives them an address to where a final ritual is supposed to take place and warns that Jesse will no longer exist if the demon fully consumes him and the ritual is completed.
+Following this, he gradually becomes suicidal and violent, which disturbs Hector and Marisol.
+The pair meets Arturo, Oscar's criminal brother, who puts them in contact with a girl Oscar had been talking to, Ali Rey.
+Ali had researched demons after her father Daniel and stepmother Kristi were killed and half-brother Hunter was kidnapped by a possessed Katie.
+She tells them that Jesse has been "marked" by a worldwide coven of witches called "The Midwives", who have been brainwashing women to give up their firstborn sons to create an army of possessed young men.
+She gives them an address to where a final ritual is supposed to take place and warns that Jesse will no longer exist if the ritual is completed.

-Irma is pushed down the stairs by Jesse and taken to a hospital.
-Jesse attacks Hector, but Marisol knocks him unconscious.
-As they are attempting to leave, a van smashes into their car, and Jesse is kidnapped.
-Hector and Marisol, Arturo, and his friend Santo go to the address, which turns out to be Lois' house.
-In the garden, coven members rush in to attack but Arturo shoots them as Hector and Marisol run inside leaving Arturo's fate unknown.
-They find Santo dead and Marisol is also killed.
-Hector runs into a figure resembling Ana and is chased by a possessed Jesse.
-He flees into a room and shuts the door but Jesse breaks it down, forcing Hector to go through a strangely marked brown door.
+Jesse pushes his grandmother down the stairs, hospitalizing her.
+He is later kidnapped.
+Hector, Marisol, Arturo, and his friend Santo go to the address, which turns out to be Lois' house.
+Coven members attack but Arturo shoots them as Hector and Marisol run inside, leaving Arturo's fate unknown.
+Santo and Marisol are killed.
+Hector is chased by a possessed Jesse, forcing him to go through a strangely marked door.

-The door he went through sends Hector back in time to the household of Katie and Micah.
-Hector sees Katie going to the kitchen.
-After unsuccessfully attempting to get her attention, Katie turns around to see Hector and screams for Micah, who assumes Hector is an intruder and tackles him, but Katie violently stabs Micah to death with a kitchen knife, which is how the first film ends.
-Hector tries to flee the house, only to be attacked and presumably killed by a demonic Jesse, as the camera drops to the floor.
-After a moment of total silence, a witch picks up the camera and turns it off.
+The door sends Hector back in time to the household of Katie and Micah.
+Upon seeing Hector in the kitchen, Katie screams for Micah, who assumes the former is an intruder and tackles him.
+Katie attacks Micah, then stabs him to death with a kitchen knife, therefore showing how the first film ends.
+Hector is presumably killed by a demonic Jesse.
+A witch then picks up the camera and turns it off.

+Original ending

+The franchise documentary revealed the original ending, which was changed to a new ending in the same house that appeared in the conclusion of Paranormal Activity 3 (2011).
+After surviving the uproar in the house of Lois, Héctor, Arturo and Marisol took Jesse to an abandoned church, from where he supposedly successfully exorcised the demon.
+But then they are attacked by a possessed guard.
+Minutes later, a police officer arrives there to investigate the disturbances.
+Jesse suddenly appears with a shotgun and the police shoot him, while the whereabouts of Héctor, Marisol and Arturo are unknown.